Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 &nbsp;
 &nbsp;

-## Prerequire:
+## Prerequisites:
 1) Linux Virtual machine
 2) Sudo user
 3) Internet connection
 ---
-In this Guide we will use Ubuntu 20.04 LTS, in other Linux distributions command can be different.
+In this Tutorial we will use Ubuntu 20.04 LTS, in other Linux distributions commands may be different.

 ## Kubernetes installation
 ### Install microk8s